A. Purpose

 12. Submit Signed Committee Signature Form

-After the defense (or within the next day or so), either the Chair or committee member submits the signed Committee Signature Form to the GPA or GPC via email or in person.
-Those defending virtually may have the Committee Signature Form signed electronically/ printed, signed and sent via email with committee members’ signatures.
-The Committee Signature Form will be used to submit your exam results to the Graduate School no later than the last day of the quarter and will be kept on file by the department.
+After the defense (or within the next day or so), submit the signed Committee Signature Form to the GPA or GPC via email or in person.
+Those defending remotely may have the form signed electronically and emailed with committee members’ signatures.
+This form is used to submit your exam results to the Graduate School by the final day of the quarter and will also be retained in departmental records.

 The department is following the formatting guidelines outlined by the Graduate School on Thesis/Dissertation submission via Electronic Thesis/Dissertation (ETD).